ikim025/ucr-cs100/textbook/C++/pseudocode/README.md

 ```

-We are providing an example of code based pseudocode for one of the functions in the fully working program below.
+Here, we have provided an example of code based pseudocode for one of the functions in the fully working program below.
 This type of pseudocode should be generated for particularly difficult algorithms or functions.
 You will use this code based pseudocode to easily transfer to code, you can track how we did that in the final code presented next.